 Subject to the GIP’s express and exceptional consent, it is strictly prohibited:

-- To use or try to use any Ticket as a component of a travel or public relations service (combining for example the Ticket with any means of transport and/or accommodation and/or catering or food service);
+- To use or try to use any Ticket Or Product as a component of a travel or public relations service (combining for example the Ticket or Product with any means of transport and/or accommodation and/or catering or food service);

 - To engage in any commercial activity during the Event, inside or near the Circuit;